-Measure INT4 - Major Interchanges and Mobility Hubs
+Measure INT5 - Major Interchanges and Mobility Hubs

-It is the intention of the NTA, in conjunction with TII, Irish Rail and the local authorities, to deliver high quality major interchange facilities or Mobility Hubs at appropriate locations served by high capacity public transport services.
+It is the intention of the NTA, in conjunction with TII, Irish Rail, local authorities, and landowners to deliver high quality major interchange facilities or Mobility Hubs at appropriate locations served by high capacity public transport services.

-These will be designed to be as seamless as possible and will incorporate a wide range of facilities as appropriate, such as cycle parking, seating, shelter, kiosks selling refreshments plus the provision of travel information in printed and digital formats.
+These will be designed to be as seamless as possible and will incorporate a wide range of facilities as appropriate such as cycle parking, seating, shelter, kiosks selling refreshments plus the provision of travel information in printed and digital formats.

-9.4.3 Other Interchanges
+9.5.3 Other Interchanges